Pontigre/PER_analysis/Factor analysis explanation.md

 ## Data
 The easiest format to use is the CSV created by Qualtrics.
-- Use the “Export & Import” dropdown menu to Export Data.
+- Use the “Export & Import” dropdown menu in Data & Analysis to Export Data.
 Make sure that “Use choice text” is selected and export the data as a CSV.
 This document will give information about the submission (IP address, start/end times, location) and the text responses for each submission of the survey.
 If there are, say, 60 responses, then the CSV should have 63 rows (60 responses + 3 header rows).

 ## Preparing data for analysis